nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 the key type that the client indicated for 0-RTT data (and send that key type in its extension), or it must reject the 0-RTT data.

-A client may send the Token Binding negotiation TLS extension in a ClientHello without including a TokenBindingMessage in the application layer data if the client does not have a key to use for that connection.
-This is to allow a client to attempt to negotiate Token Binding on resumption with a server that previously didn’t support Token Binding without the client having to speculatively create a keypair and send a TokenBindingMessage.
+A server that supports Token Binding but not 0-RTT TokenBindingMessages MUST NOT issue a NewSessionTicket with the allow_early_data flag set.
+If it does, a client might try to negotiate both Token Binding and early data, and when the early data gets rejected, the client might resend the early data with the same TokenBindingMessage that used the 0-RTT exporter.

 Implementation challenges
 =========================